War in Afghanistan (2001–2021): 2016–2017: Collapse of peace talks, emergence of Islamic State

 On 10 March 2016, officials said that the Taliban clashed with a Taliban splinter group (led by Muhammad Rasul) in the Shindand district of Herat, and up to 100 militants were killed.

-In April 2016, President Ashraf Ghani "pulled the plug" on the Afghan governments failing effort to start peace talks with the Taliban.
+In April 2016, Afghan president Ashraf Ghani ended his' governments failing effort to start peace talks with the Taliban.
 Additionally, due to the integration of Haqqani Networks into the Taliban leadership, it would become harder for peace talks to take place.
-Although leader of the Taliban, Haibatullah Akhundzada, said a peace agreement was possible if the government in Kabul renounced its foreign allies.
+Although leader of the Taliban, Haibatullah Akhundzada, said a peace agreement was possible if the Kabul government renounced its foreign allies.

-On 23 July 2016, Afghan and US forces began an offensive to clear Nangarhar province of Islamic State militants hours after the Kabul bombing, the operation was dubbed "Wrath of the Storm" involving both Afghan regular army and special forces and is the Afghan army's first major strategic offensive of the summer.
-The estimated size of the ISIL-KP in January 2016 was around 3,000, but by July, the number had been reduced to around 1,000 to 1,500, with 70% of its fighters coming from the TTP.
+On 23 July 2016, Afghan and US forces began an offensive to clear Nangarhar Province of IS militants hours after the Kabul bombing.
+The operation was dubbed "Wrath of the Storm", involving both Afghan regular army and special forces, and was the Afghan army's first major offensive that summer.
+The estimated size of ISIS-K in January 2016 was around 3,000, but by July, it had dropped to around 1,000 to 1,500, with 70% of its fighters coming from the TTP.

-As of July 2016, Time magazine estimated that at least 20% of Afghanistan was under Taliban control with southernmost Helmand Province as major stronghold, while General Nicholson stated that Afghan official armed forces' casualties had risen 20 percent compared to 2015.
-On 22 August, the US announced that 100 US troops were sent to Lashkar Gah to help prevent the Taliban from overrunning it, in what Brigadier General Charles Cleveland called a "temporary effort" to advise the Afghan police.
+As of July 2016, at least an estimated 20% of Afghanistan was under Taliban control, with southernmost Helmand Province as a major stronghold, while General John Nicholson stated that Afghan Armed Forces' casualties had risen 20% compared to 2015.
+On 22 August, the US announced that 100 US troops were sent to Lashkar Gah to help prevent the Taliban from overrunning it, in what Brigadier General Charles Cleveland called a "temporary effort" to advise Afghan police.

 On 22 September 2016, the Afghan government signed a draft peace deal with Hezb-i-Islami.